On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Rational length spectrum: general case

-Note that a subgraph is weakly convex if the inclusion is an isometric embedding.
-From the above, we may guess that the union of all translations of $\Gamma$ participating a syllable decomposition of $g$ would be weakly convex.
-The precise statement is as follow.
+Recall a subgraph is said to be weakly convex if the inclusion is an isometric embedding.
+For all $m \geq 1$, by Proposition \ref{prop:thick_convex}, $\Lambda_{g^{2m}}^{g^{-m}}$ is weakly convex.
+Combining this fact with Lemma \ref{lem:increasing_lambda}, we deduce $\mathcal{T}_g$ is an increasing union of weakly convex subgraphs.
+This implies the following lemma.

 \begin{lem} $\mathcal{T}_g$ is weakly convex. \end{lem}